KnowWhereGraph/kwg-deployment/README.md

 11. Set the Grafana credentials (see readme file in `./grafana/`)
 12. Set the Elasticsearch credentials (see readme file in `./elasticsearch/`)
 13. Set the prometheus credentials through Grafana > Datasources > Prometheus
+14. Run the validation tool with `sh validate.sh`

 ### Production Environment